 We believe that digital technology is one of a small number of genuine opportunities to sustain the health and care system.
-By giving us a more detailed picture of what is happening with patients, we can learn to target care much more effectively: earlier, via predictive analytics, and in a way that is more tailored individual need, via a more precise understanding of disease and treatment.
-We can also support patients to care for themselves by creating effective tools for behaviour change and self care.
+By giving us a more detailed picture of what is happening with patients, we can learn to target care much more effectively: earlier, via predictive analytics, and in a way that is more tailored to individual needs, via a more precise understanding of disease and treatment.
+We can also support patients to care for themselves by creating effective tools for behaviour change and self care as well as improving communication between service users and caregivers.

 To build this understanding of how to better target care, and support patients to care for themselves, we need a new approach to research and learning.
 This requires communities of patients who use digital technology to manage their health and who are happy to record data and share it with researchers in a way that allows research conclusions to be drawn.
 This requires innovation in terms of interfaces, consent processes, data models and analytics.

-We are supporting a number of health tech and data research projects as well as practical programmes.
-A few examples include:
+Since 2013, we have supported a number of health tech and data research projects as well as practical programmes.
+Some projects are complete while others have spun out into their own programmes.

 - Big-PD by uMotif: a data driven community for those with Parkinson’s Disease (PD).
 Big-PD aims to use accelerometer and other data to track body movements, and give early warning signs of medication wearing off.
 Clinicians, and often patients themselves, should be able to medicate much more accurately.
 The research data could also become valuable in the early diagnosis of PD.